 – In accordance with the aim of the Beth Foundation to continue and extend the work of the Dutch logician Evert Willem Beth, nominations are invited of excellent dissertations on topics in the broad remit of ESSLLI, including current topics in philosophical and mathematical logic, computer science logic, philosophy of science, philosophy of language, history of logic, history of the philosophy of science and scientific philosophy in general, as well as the current theoretical and foundational developments in information and computation, language, and cognition.
 Dissertations with results more broadly impacting various research areas in their interdisciplinary investigations are especially solicited.

 – If a nominated dissertation has originally been written in a language other than English, its dossier should still contain the required 10 page English abstract, see below.
-If the committee decides that a nominated dissertation in a language other than English requires translation to English for proper evaluation, the committee can transfer its nomination to the competition in the following year.
+If the committee decides that a nominated dissertation in a language other than English requires translation to English for proper evaluation, the committee can transfer its nomination to the competition for the 2025 prize.
 The English translation must in such cases be submitted before the deadline of the call for nominations in that year.
 The committee may recommend the Beth Foundation to consider supporting such nominated dissertations for English translation, upon request by the author of the dissertation.

 The prize consists of: